pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

   </a>
 </p>

-**Repository Usage: This notebook is part of a complete VideoQA tutorial available through the project's public GitHub repository.
+**IMPORTANT: This notebook is part of a complete VideoQA tutorial available through the project's public GitHub repository.
 The notebook may be viewed directly on GitHub without an account.
 Executing it in Google Colab requires a Google account.
 Alternatively, the repository may be cloned or downloaded and the notebooks run locally using Jupyter or another compatible notebook environment.**

 ## Purpose